 History of saffron flower

 Saffron flower was known in the past as Zarparan, meaning a flower whose petal look like gold.
 It dates back to 3500 years ago.
-Saffron has long been the most expensive spice in the world, although some doubts remain about its origin, but it is believed that saffron originated in Iran, yet Greece and Mesopotamia are possible areas of origin of this plant.
+Saffron flower has long been the most expensive spice in the world, although some doubts remain about its origin, but it is believed that saffron flower originated in Iran, yet Greece and Mesopotamia are possible areas of origin of this plant.

 There is also a wild species of this plant that has its roots in Central Asia.
 But about 90% of saffron production is related to Iran.
-The aroma and flavor of saffron is related to the chemicals produced in this plant, and this plant has pigments inside that transfer its golden yellow color to the dishes.
+The aroma and flavor of saffron flower is related to the chemicals produced in this plant, and this plant has pigments inside that transfer its golden yellow color to the dishes.
 The origin of this plant dates back to the seventh century BC.

 Saffron plays an important role in different areas and countries.
 In Greece, this plant has a long history and dates back to the pre-Bronze Age.
 In the past, saffron flowers were picked and used as an herbal medicine.
 The ancient inhabitants of the Mediterranean region collected saffron around the coastal city and because of its high quality, saffron was used in the production of perfumes and medicines.
 It was also used to treat gastrointestinal and kidney diseases of Assyrian and Babylonian saffron.

 Saffron-based pigments are found in our prehistoric paintings, which are used to depict animals in a 50,000-year-old cave in present-day Iraq.
 Later, the Sumerians used saffron as a substance in their medicines and magic potions.
-However, the Sumerians did not actively cultivate saffron.
+However, the Sumerians did not actively cultivate saffron flower.
 Instead, they decided to collect only the flowers of this plant.
 Because they felt that only divine intervention could activate the medicinal properties of saffron.
 Such a thing in fact shows evidence that saffron is the prelude to long-distance trade before reaching the culture of the Minoan palace of Crete, which peaked in the second millennium BC.
 Saffron was also celebrated as a sweet spice more than three thousand years ago in Tanakh worship.

 Applications of saffron flower